CDenecke/KarateHealthCapstone/Final/RA_application/README.md

 1. Then click on green arrow in Android Virtual Device Manager window that is inline with this named device.
 A pop-up emulation will apear.

-1. Drag and Drop prototypes/ra-assessor-working-v1.apk file onto the simulated device.
+1. Drag and Drop prototypes/ra-assessor-working-v3.apk file onto the simulated device.
 This will run download apk to device and be runnable.

+1. The application will open up and prompt you with a network setup screen.
+Enter any string for username and 10.0.2.2 for ip.
+This should allow you to connect to the localhosted server.